The Origin, Evolution and Functions of the Human Mind

 - the capability for extensive and interconnected neural memory

-- most importantly, the capability for “visualizations” of the mind leading to thought
+- most importantly, the capability for “visualizations” in thought, hence increasing inventiveness

 These capabilities appeared in a minor way in the brains of animals, then largely expanded and structurally differentiated in humans.
-All of these capabilities became the foundation of human evolution in the progress of civilization, in the formation of behavior including creativity and intelligence (as in the analytical and mathematical pursuit of the sciences), ethics, personality expression, and art.
-These evolutionary steps led to consciousness, possibly free will, and spirituality, also to religion.
+All of these capabilities became the foundation of human evolution in the progress of civilizations, in the formation of behavior including creativity and intelligence (as in the analytical and mathematical pursuit of the sciences and in engineering), ethics (as the foundation of society formation), personality expression, and art.
+These evolutionary steps led to consciousness, possibly free will, and spirituality, also to perceived or indoctrinated religion.
 All are described in some detail below.

-These evolutionary steps opened new dimensions in existence.
+These evolutionary steps opened new dimensions in our existence!

-Following are discussions of the specific dimensions of the human mind mentioned above:
+Following are discussions of the specific dimensions of the human mind as mentioned above:

 .